tito-arch/ICBN-International/content/posts/top-5-youtube-boxing-moments.md

 {{< youtube b6FCajJk52Y >}}

-### 3.THE RETURN OF PINEDA
+### 3.THE RETURN OF _PINEDA_

-Misfits had a brilliant idea of having a mysterious opponent in Misfits X series 004.The anticipation and excitement from the fans grew day by day and this was the perfect atmosphere for his return.
-Despite losing his previous fight against K.S.I the fans still loved him and requested his involvement in up-coming misfits events.
+Misfits had a brilliant idea of having a mysterious opponent in **Misfits X series 004**.The anticipation and excitement from the fans grew day by day and this was the perfect atmosphere for his return.
+Despite losing his previous fight against _K.S.I_ the fans still loved him and requested his involvement in up-coming misfits events.
 When fight night arrived it was time to finally reveal the mysterious opponent.
-The unexpected happened, Luis Alcaraz Pineda appeared and the crowd went wild.This moment was one of the best highlights of the whole card.
-Luis Alcaraz Pineda did not disappoint in his performance either, he actually won his fight by unanimous decision from the judges.
+The unexpected happened, _Luis Alcaraz Pineda_ appeared and the crowd went wild.This moment was one of the best highlights of the whole card. _Luis Alcaraz Pineda_ did not disappoint in his performance either, he actually won his fight by unanimous decision from the judges.

 {{< youtube wz9J_0_p160 >}}